-In my way of thinking, the psoas is the emotional muscle but what does that really mean.
-When I teach that we hold our emotions in our psoas—can that be literal?
-I don’t honestly know for sure, but I don’t let anyone touch my psoas.
+I think the psoas is an emotional muscle but what does that really mean?
+I teach that we hold our emotions in our psoas but can that be true?
+I don’t honestly know for sure, but… I don’t let anyone touch my psoas.

 Not many muscles make you want to throw up when you call on them to work but the sense of nausea that often accompanies the stretching of a tight psoas is a very common reaction.

-I also know of much more severe reactions that people have had, from extremely hot or cold extremities, to fever, to sleeplessness.
+I also know of much more severe reactions that people have had, from extremely hot or cold extremities to fever, and even sleeplessness.

 But not everyone is affected by having their psoas touched.
 At a yoga therapy training I attended about fifteen years ago I worked with someone who asked, “Do you want to touch my psoas?”

 How could I resist?

 With a circle of people all around us she guided me to her psoas.
 Then she asked me if I wanted to touch her spine, which I did, though it was kind of creepy.

 So, as with everything, I leave it for you to decide.
 Though I would think long and hard before letting someone touch your psoas.